-Ramon Ramirez was a left winger and attack midfielder for his club, but a leftback for Mexico.
+Ramon Ramirez was a left winger and attack midfielder for his club, but played mainly as a leftback for Mexico.
 He was one of Mexico's most capped players.
 He had 121 caps between 1991 and 2000.
-He played in both 1994 and 1998 WC Finals.
-He spent his club career in Mexico and in the United States.
+He played in both 1994 and 1998 World Cup Finals.
+He also won CONCACAF Gold Cup in 1993, 1996 and 1998.
+For his domestic career, he played his club football in Mexico and in the United States.
 His best years were spent with Guadalajara.

-Cárdenas played for C.D.
+Raul Cárdenas played for C.D.
 Guadalajara, Club Deportivo Marte and Puebla F.C., before joining Zacatepec for 10 seasons.
-He played in three WC Finals: 1954, 1958 and 1962.
+He played in three World Cup Finals: 1954, 1958 and 1962.
 He also competed for Mexico at the 1948 Summer Olympics.
 He is best remembered for the being the coach for Mexico in the 1970 World Finals.

 DM/CM: Pavel Pardo

-He spent most of his career playing with Club América and is the second most capped player for Mexico.
+Pavel Pardo spent most of his career playing with Club América and is the second most capped player for Mexico with 146 caps.
 Pardo participated in two World Cups (1998 and 2006), won two CONCACAF Gold Cups and won the FIFA Confederations Cup with "El Tri" in 1999.
 He was voted the fifth best player in the Bundesliga in 2007 when he won the league with Stuttgart.